Ready to adapt to the markets? Here are two solid trading patterns you need to learn.

 Every day last week, I got 60–70 emails from people who lost half or all of their money short selling.
-Short selling is extremely risky … so let me educate you on an alternative.
+OTC without any problems.
+They’re pretty good about borrowing shares for Short selling is extremely risky … so let me educate you on an alternative.
 Learn solid trading patterns.

 Let’s break these trades down…

 Two Solid Trading Patterns to Learn Now